 ESD - Electrostatic Discharge

-Fraunhofer EMFT has been a leader in the research and application of electrostatic discharges (ESD) in microelectronics for 30 years.
-Our expertise includes the efficient solution of acute problems, the qualification of components with special requirements and the development of reliable ESD protection concepts for electronic circuits and systems.
-As a member of the German ESD-FORUM e.V. and the ESD Association's ESD test standardization committees, we are internationally recognized.
-In our laboratory, we use both standardized and newly developed methods and systems for ESD testing and develop customized test methods and setups for our customers.
-Our experienced team and our first-class measurement equipment enable us to develop even unusual test solutions.
+Fraunhofer EMFT has been a leader in the research and application of electrostatic discharge (ESD) in microelectronics for over 30 years.
+Our expertise spans from resolving acute technical challenges and qualifying components with special requirements to developing robust ESD protection concepts for electronic circuits and systems.
+As an active member of the German ESD Forum e.V. and the ESD Association’s standards committees, we are internationally recognized for our contributions to the field.
+Our laboratory uses both standardized and in-house developed methods and systems for ESD testing.
+A particular focus lies in the development of customized ESD test equipment – especially for CDM and CC-TLP test methods.
+In close collaboration with our partners, we deliver complete, practice-oriented system solutions that integrate seamlessly into existing development and quality assurance processes.

 MCDM3 Tester for ESD Analysis